 The low level laser delivers specific frequencies of light to the cells of the body.
 Each treatment consists of placing the targeted area under the laser light for an average of 3 to 5 minutes.
 Combined with chiropractic, laser therapy is a very effective way to reduce inflammation and get out of pain!

 - Accelerates recovery/healing

-Cold lasers are set at a frequency consistent with the frequency of all cells in the body.
-The cold laser penetrates the skin and projects light photons deep into your cells stimulating the cell mitochondria (often described as the “powerhouse” of a cell) to produce Adenosine TriPhosphate (ATP).
+Low level lasers are set at a frequency consistent with the frequency of all cells in the body.
+The laser penetrates the skin and projects light photons deep into your cells stimulating the cell mitochondria (often described as the “powerhouse” of a cell) to produce Adenosine TriPhosphate (ATP).
 ATP is known as the source of energy for every cell in the body.
 An increase in ATP results in increased cellular regeneration and communication.
-In this way, cold laser therapy:
+In this way, therapeutic laser:

 - Heals damaged cells; LLLT helps sick or injured cells take in oxygen and nutrients at a level similar to that of a healthy cell, and it helps them release wastes and toxins.

 - “Up-regulates” the function of normal, healthy cells.

 What Conditions Can be Treated with Cold Laser Therapy?

 The FDA has approved Low Level Laser Therapy for neck and shoulder pain, as well as low back pain and plantar fasciitis (heel pain).
 Therapeutic lasers are also safely used for treatment of conditions including, but not limited to, the following: